 I switched to Claude Code and stopped asking for immediate implementation.
 Instead, I asked for a plan first and reviewed it.

-Three changes made this workflow dependable enough for daily use.
+Three changes made the workflow dependable enough for daily use.

 For my use cases, newer models (especially Opus 4.5) were noticeably better at keeping constraints in context across longer tasks.